 Marshall Medical Center provides rehabilitation services on an inpatient basis for individuals transitioning from the hospital to home.
 Our services include physical therapy and occupational therapy following joint replacement services.
 Patients enjoy the comfort of a private room equipped with cable TV and phone services.

-Outpatient IV Services
+Outpatient Infusion Services